 Dango come in a variety of flavors and types.
 Shoyu dango are soy sauce flavored and baked on a grill.
-Goma dango have a coating of sesame seeds.
-Cha dango are flavored with green tea.
+Goma dango has a coating of sesame seeds.
+Cha dango is flavored with green tea.
 Tsukimi dango are plain white dango without the skewer that are eaten during the autumn full moon viewing festival (tsukimi).
 Hanami dango are tri-colored and make their entrance during hanami, or cherry blossom viewing festival.
-There are many other types of dango, but we don’t want to “roll out” too many of these cute balls and overwhelm you.
+Mitarashi dango is perhaps the most well-known type of dango.
+The dango balls are grilled then coated with a sweet soy glaze.
+There are many other types of dango, Sasa dango, Kinako dango, and Otoko dango to name a few, but we don't want to "roll out" too many of these cute balls and overwhelm you.

 What is Mochi?

 If dango sounds a lot like mochi, you’re not the only one who is confused.
 How to make mochi and dango is similar, but there are a few differences.
 While dango is made from mochiko, mochi is made from steamed and pounded rice (mochigome).
 Mochi are larger, softer, and sometimes filled with anko or ice cream, while dango are smaller, firmer, and usually smothered in sauce rather than filled.
 Daifuku are another close relative of dango.
 Daifuku are also made of mochigome rather than mochiko, but it has a thinner skin than mochi.
 The major feature of daifuku is that it is always filled with anko or other surprises, such as strawberries.